 How much is the average tuition fees?

-The average tuition fees provided by institutions offering Sports Science in Malaysia can vary from public to private universities.
-This is also specially when considering the level of degree programmes such as diploma, bachelor’s degree and master’s degree.
+The average tuition fees provided by institutions offering Sports Science course in Malaysia can vary from public to private universities.
 Below is the rough estimation of tuition fees offered by public and private institutions in Malaysia.

 |Career||Estimated monthly income|

-Bonus: Top public universities in Malaysia offering Sports Science according to SETARA & QS rankings
+Public universities in Malaysia offering Sports Science with SETARA & QS rankings

 1. University of Malaya (UM)